-- For simplicity of the example, we assume that any single storage server node used in either architecture, including all of its local disks, has a reliability of 99.99% (four nines).
-This means, the probability of a storage node failure is uniformly assumed as p = 0.0001. - This means, during an observation period of T = 10,000 operation hours, we will have a total downtime of 1 hour per server in statistical average.
-For simplicity, we assume that the failure probability of a single server does neither depend on previous 12 failures nor on the operating conditions of any other server.
-It is known that this is not true in general, but otherwise our model would become extremely complex. - More intuitively, our observation period of T = 10,000 operation hours corresponds to about 13 months, or slightly more than a year. - Consequence: when operating a pool of 10,000 storage servers, then in statistical average there will be almost always one node which is failed at the moment.
-The overall behaviour is like a "permanent incident" which has to be solved by the competing storage architectures. - Hint: the term "statistical average" is somewhat vague here, in order to not confuse readers 13.
-A more elaborate statistical model can be found in appendix A on page 130.
+- 4. Architectures of Cloud Storage / Software Defined Storage - Consequence: when operating a pool of 10,000 storage servers, then in statistical average there will be almost always one node which is failed at the moment.
+The overall behaviour is like a "permanent incident" which has to be solved by the competing storage architectures. - Hint: the term "statistical average" is somewhat vague here, in order to not confuse readers.
+A more elaborate statistical model can be found in appendix A on page 133.

 Let us start the comparison with a simple corner case: plain old servers with no further redundancy, other than their local RAIDs.
-This naturally corresponds to k=1 replicas when using the DRBDorMARS architecture.
+This naturally corresponds to k = 1 replicas when using the DRBDorMARS architecture.